Limelight Networks Inc. (LLNW) Reveals an Earnings Mystery

 Truist gave a rating of “Buy” to LLNW, setting the target price at $9 in the report published on September 18th of the current year.

-During the last 5 trading sessions, LLNW fell by -15.95%, which changed the moving average for the period of 200-days by -33.14% in comparison to the 20-day moving average, which settled at $5.41.
-In addition, Limelight Networks Inc. saw -13.48% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, LLNW rose by +1.09%, which changed the moving average for the period of 200-days by -29.01% in comparison to the 20-day moving average, which settled at $5.11.
+In addition, Limelight Networks Inc. saw -8.82% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at LLNW starting from Hadden Patricia, who sale 16,488 shares at the price of $4.45 back on Oct 23.
-After this action, Hadden Patricia now owns 80,405 shares of Limelight Networks Inc., valued at $73,372 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at LLNW starting from LENTO ROBERT A, who sale 20,833 shares at the price of $3.53 back on Nov 02.
+After this action, LENTO ROBERT A now owns 1,827,695 shares of Limelight Networks Inc., valued at $73,540 using the latest closing price.

-LENTO ROBERT A, the CEO of Limelight Networks Inc., sale 15,749 shares at $6.05 during a trade that took place back on Oct 15, which means that LENTO ROBERT A is holding 1,827,695 shares at $95,281 based on the most recent closing price.
+Hadden Patricia, the Director of Limelight Networks Inc., sale 16,488 shares at $4.45 during a trade that took place back on Oct 23, which means that Hadden Patricia is holding 80,405 shares at $73,372 based on the most recent closing price.

 Stock Fundamentals for LLNW